Sanglorian/orcus/Orcus Advanced Options - current.md

 * **Shooter:** Multiple attacks or areas of effect.
 * **Assassin:** The trap alternates between triggering and retracting.
 * **Blocker:** The trap serves as an impediment, or punishes movement through a particular area.
-* **Alarm:** The trap makes a ruckus or otherwise alerts other enemies.
+* **Warning:** The trap makes a ruckus or otherwise alerts other enemies.
 Typically it also has negative effects to those who trigger it.

 ## Traps in Encounters